 Your doctor will also examine your shoes to determine if there is any abnormal or uneven wear and to ensure that they are providing sufficient support for your foot and ankle.

 Gait analysis.
 During the physical examination, your doctor will closely observe your gait (the way you walk).
 Pain and joint stiffness will change the way you walk.
 For example, if you are limping, the way you limp can tell your doctor a lot about the severity and location of your arthritis.

 During the gait analysis, your doctor will assess how the bones in your leg and foot line up when you walk, measure your stride, and test the strength of your ankles and feet.

 X-rays.
-These imaging tests provide detailed pictures of dense structures such as bone.
-An x-ray of an arthritic foot may show narrowing of the joint space between bones (an indication of cartilage loss), changes in the bone (such as fractures), or the formation of bone spurs.
+X-rays provide detailed pictures of dense structures such as bone.
+An X-ray of an arthritic foot may show narrowing of the joint space between bones (an indication of cartilage loss), changes in the bone (such as fractures), or the formation of bone spurs.

 Other imaging tests.
 In some cases, a bone scan, computerized tomography (CT) scan, or magnetic resonance imaging (MRI) scan may be needed to determine the condition of the bone and soft tissues.

 Laboratory tests.
 Your doctor may also recommend blood tests to determine which type of arthritis you have.
 With some types of arthritis, including rheumatoid arthritis, blood tests are important for an accurate diagnosis.